brandur/sorg/content/nanoglyphs-drafts/011-home.md

 Well, the world's changed since the last time we spoke.
 How many times in life can you legitimately say that?

-This is _Nanoglyph_, an experimental newsletter on software, ... and occasionally back yards and mountains.
-If you want to get straight to hard technology, scroll down a little ways for some close-to-the-metal content on kernel I/O. If you're pretty sure you never signed up for this wordy thing and want to be shown to the closest escape hatch, unsubscribe in [one sterile click](%unsubscribe_url%).
+By the way, this is _Nanoglyph_, an experimental newsletter on software, ... and occasionally back yards and mountains.
+If you want to get straight to hard technology, scroll down a little ways for some close-to-the-metal content on the history of I/O APIs in the kernel.
+If you're pretty sure you never signed up for this wordy monstrosity and are looking for the closest escape hatch, unsubscribe in [one sterile click](%unsubscribe_url%).

-If you're reading this on the web, you can [subscribe here](https://nanoglyph-signup.brandur.org/).
+If you're reading this on the web, you can always [subscribe here](https://nanoglyph-signup.brandur.org/).
 If you're allergic to the word "newsletter", I don't blame you.
 I am too.
-You can think of it more like an async blog in the post-Google Reader age. `ablog`?
+Maybe you can think of it more like an async blog in the post-Google Reader age. `ablog`?
 Nope, that doesn't work.
-Well anyway, let's crack on.
+We'll come back to that one.

 ---